femrawr/Blagnagare/README.md

+random projects from when i was still learning golang

-"Blagnagare" means "blue rodent" in swedish
+> "Blagnagare" means "blue rodent" in swedish